-- A. Apply online in the Grant Center by 15 May of the Rotary year for which the funds are requested. - B. Submit only one application per district per Rotary year. - C. Include a detailed spending plan in your application.
-Each line item should specify what is being done, what will be paid for using grant funds, and who is benefitting. - D. Establish a grant committee that includes the district governor of the implementation year, the district Rotary Foundation chair, and the district grants subcommittee chair.
-These three committee members are responsible for authorizing and submitting the district grant application. - E. Qualify the district applying for the grant. - F. All parties involved in the grant need to be in good standing with Rotary International and The Rotary Foundation. - G. Limit each district to 10 open grants at a time (including global grants for which the district is the primary sponsor). - H. Ensure that all project names comply with Rotary's policies for the use of its logos, emblems, and graphics (see section 1, Eligible Activities). - I. Request any needed increases in the grant amount before the Foundation has paid any portion of the grant.
-The grant award cannot be changed after the grant is paid. - J. Plan for contingencies.
-Your district may allocate up to 20% of its district grant funds for contingencies that may arise during the year, but all activities you add to the grant after it has been approved need to be approved by the Foundation before you can spend the money.
-Include the contingency fund in your spending plan and itemize contingency expenses in your final report. - K. Include administrative costs.
-Districts may allocate up to 3% of the grant amount for grant-related administrative expenses, such as bank fees, postage, software, and an independent financial assessment.
+- A. Establish a grant committee that includes the district governor and the district Rotary Foundation chair.
+This committee is responsible for identifying what an affected community needs and determining how funding can best address those needs.
+The district governor and district Rotary Foundation chair are responsible for authorizing and submitting the disaster response grant application. - B. Districts in the affected area or country need to be qualified in order to apply for a disaster response grant. - C. Districts may apply for subsequent grants after successfully reporting on any prior disaster response grants. - D. Include a detailed spending plan in your application. - E. If a grant application isn't completed and approved within six months after it is submitted, it will be canceled. - F. All parties involved in the grant need to be in good standing with Rotary International and The Rotary Foundation. - G. Ensure that all project names comply with Rotary's policies for the use of its logos, emblems, and graphics (see section 1, Eligible Activities). - H. Plan for contingencies.
+Your district may allocate up to 20% of its disaster response grant funds for contingencies that may arise, but all activities you add to the grant after it has been approved need to be approved by the Foundation before you can spend the money.
+Include the contingency fund in your spending plan and itemize contingency expenses in your final report. - I. Include administrative costs.
+Districts may allocate up to 3% of the grant amount for grant-related administrative expenses, such as bank fees, postage, software, and an independent financial assessment. - J. Each health care professional who provides services as part of the grant-funded activities is expected to have at least US\$500,000 in professional liability insurance coverage, known as errors and omissions liability.
+The participant obtains and pays for this coverage.